-Information on characters, setting and editions to buy can also be found on ArchivesofVarok.com.
-More reviews are on Amazon and author's profile there, Goodreads, bookclubreading.com and Facebook/archivesofvarok.com
+Information on characters, setting and editions to buy can be found on ArchivesofVarok.com.
+More reviews are on Amazon and my profile there, Goodreads, bookclubreading.com and Facebook/archivesofvarok.com

 Review by Denzil Pugh http://denzilpugh.blogspot.com/2013/03/book-reviews-2-x-sci-fi.html